 The purpose of the course is to indicate the most important values that are or should be taken into account in the political and social life of European states.
 The development of the approach to the issue of values in Europe will be presented with reference to the European Communities/European Union as an example.
 Catalogue of values included in art.
 2 of the Treaty on European Union will, therefore, become a starting point for consideration of whether they are present in the daily practice of the functioning of the Member States and other European countries.
-The course will start with general considerations on the importance of values in political and social life.
-Furthermore, the process of shaping common European values will be presented, including the process of European integration.
+The course will start with general considerations on the importance of values will be presented, including the process of European integration.
 The next classes will focus on such values as human dignity, freedom, democracy, the rule of law, respect for human rights, including the rights of minorities.
 Tolerance, social justice, solidarity and cultural diversity will also be important topics of discussion.
-Finally, during the course mechanisms to ensure compliance with these values will be presented, including those in force in the EU.
+Finally, during the course mechanisms to ensure compliance with these values will be presented, including the presented, including these in force in the EU.